Incremental Computing

 Comparison with Streaming Computing

-In typical scenarios, incremental computing saves resources compared to streaming computing engines like Apache Flink, mainly because:
+In typical scenarios, incremental computing uses fewer resources than streaming computing engines such as Apache Flink, mainly because:

-- Vectorized Execution Engine: Native Vector Engine is several to dozens of times more efficient than Java row-based processing
+- Vectorized execution engine: The Native Vector Engine can be several times to tens of times more efficient than Java row-based processing.

-- Batch Join Optimization: Incremental Join is a left-table incremental rows single-pass Hash Join with the right table; the right table is read only once, utilizing storage cache
+- Batch Join optimization: Incremental Join performs a single-pass Hash Join between incremental rows from the left table and the right table.
+The right table is read only once and can use the storage cache.

 4 Factors Affecting Performance